Rename Your File

 Easily toggle on notifications for your own uploads or specific networks, and choose whether you would like the app to force horizontal recording for video.

-A recent addition to the mobile app is the mobile editor.
 With editor selected from the menu, select clips and images, build a project with the visual elements, then add audio track and voice over right from your mobile device.

 Each clip in the sequence can be trimmed, each image can be cropped or enhanced.
 Export the project to your library and upload with the app.
 Great for combining videos and images that may be from different sources and are not suitable for stitched uploads.